WetRobot/tebex/README.md

  ### Multiple files, `store` templated out
  ```

+ @brief
  Process multiple files with one function call.
 It simply loops over
  the texts. `store` is templated.
+ @param file_paths
  One or more file paths to process.
+ @param process
  See documents for functions that process only a single file.
+ @param store
  Templated, see documents for functions that process only a single file.
+ @param verbosity
  For debugging.
  ```

  ## Example .cpp scripts

  - `./doc/make_readme.cpp`: A tiny c++ programme to populate `README.md`.
+ @TODO
+ process_comment_blocks_factory: Figure out a way to set out_storeable = true when using @start-@stop tags even for lines that are not comment lines.
+Maybe a separate call of tebex::extract::extract?
  - `./examples/example_01.cpp`: Extracts data from
    "examples/data/input_01.cpp" into separate text files by key.
  - `./examples/example_02.cpp`: Extract data from both